mattermost/mattermost-handbook/company/how-to-guides-for-staff/how-to-update-handbook.md

 2. Navigate through the directories until you reach the section where you'd like to add your new content.
 3. Select **Add file > Create new file**.

   When you create a new page in the Handbook ensure that:

-* The page name is all lowercase.
+  * The page name is all lowercase
   * There are hyphens instead of spaces between the words.
   * New page names end with `.md`.

 4. Write your content as needed.
 5. When you're ready to submit your changes, scroll to the bottom of the page to commit your changes and start a pull request.